 The Creative Bureaucracy Festival 2021 is broadcast via online livestream from 13 – 17 September 2021.
 Register now for free, add your favourite events to your calendar and do not miss an experience of new insights, inspiring discussions and pioneering thinkers and doers sharing their knowledge and expertise.

 In over 150 sessions, including formats such as Panels, Fireside Chats, Interviews, Lightning Talks, Project Profiles, Barcamps and our popular daily Highlight Hour – we will bring together over 400 speakers.
-Click on the button below to see the Festival 2021 programme calendar (please note: more sessions and speakers will be added in the upcoming weeks):
+Click on the button below to see the Festival 2021 programme calendar.

 This year’s programme focuses on four central areas of transformation and systemic change